-We are church bell-ringers, made up of students from both Nottingham University and Nottingham Trent University, welcoming locals at university age too!
+We are church bell-ringers, made up of students from both The University of Nottingham and Nottingham Trent University, welcoming locals at university age too!
 NUSCR has members ranging from the absolute beginner to those who have been ringing for years, and all levels of ability (and enthusiasm) in-between!

 We ring every Tuesday evening from 19:00 until 20:30 (in term time) at All Saints Church, Radford, and for Sunday services, from 10:00 until 10:30.
 Though naturally, the pub is where you're most likely to find us!